ForEvolve/forevolve.github.io/_posts/en/2017-10-02-design-patterns-web-api-service-and-repository-part-11.md

 > Secrets are saved in `%APPDATA%\microsoft\UserSecrets\<userSecretsId>\secrets.json` file.
 > Visual Studio knows about `<userSecretsId>` using the value of the `UserSecretsId` tag located in the `csproj` file.
 >
-> Ex.: in the `ForEvolve.Blog.Samples.NinjaApi.csproj` file: `<UserSecretsId>aspnet-ForEvolve.Blog.Samples.NinjaApi-F62B525A-ACF4-4C7C-BF23-1EB0F434DDE5</UserSecretsId>`
+> Ex.: in the `ForEvolve.Blog.Samples.NinjaApi.csproj` file: `<UserSecretsId>aspnet-ForEvolve.Blog.Samples.NinjaApi-F62B525A-ACF4-4C7C-BF23-1EB0F434DDE5</UserSecretsId>` which leads to the following file on disk: `%APPDATA%\microsoft\UserSecrets\aspnet-ForEvolve.Blog.Samples.NinjaApi-F62B525A-ACF4-4C7C-BF23-1EB0F434DDE5\secrets.json`
+>
+> I am saying this because, you know, in case the tooling break...

 ---

-##### That's it for Azure!
+##### Yes, connecting to Azure Table Storage was that easy!
-It takes way longer to write or read this part of the article than it takes to actually do the job.
+It took way longer to write or read this part of the article than it takes to actually do the job.

-As you can see, it is ultra easy to connect to Azure Table Storage when using the ForEvolve Framework.
+As you can see, it is ultra easy to connect to Azure Table Storage when using `ForEvolve.Azure`.
 You only need to define a few settings and register a few services.
 There are other functionalities in the framework, but I will keep that for another day.

+The reason why I started to build that up was to speed up development of my projects.

+Azure table storage is a great data source for multiple types of application, and I especially like it for quick prototyping and small applications (or why not a tiny application like a microservice).
+For more complex data integrity scenarios, there is always Azure Functions, Queues, etc. that you can use to keep tables in sync, duplicate data around, etc.

+As a last advice: always analyze your need before picking up a technology; if you think that a relational database is the best for your project, choose that.
+However, if an Azure Table can do, don't waste time and money on SQL Server.

+More on that, the Azure Table API is supported as part of <a href="https://azure.microsoft.com/en-ca/services/cosmos-db/">Cosmos DB</a>, which could lead to an easy port to the newest kid on the block: Microsoft's <q cite="https://azure.microsoft.com/en-ca/services/cosmos-db/">Globally distributed, multi-model database</q>.

 ### That's it for the Ninja subsystem integration
 At this point, if we run our automated tests, everything should be green!

 We should also be able to access the ninja's data from a browser or with a tool like Postman by running the API (`F5`).

 We could also build a UI on top of it.

 ## The end of this article
 Congratulation, you reached this end of the article series!

 Moreover, **this end** was not a typo.
-I have many ideas to build on top of the Ninja API; yes, I might write articles based on this code in the future.
+I have many ideas to build on top of the Ninja API; so yes, I might write articles based on this code in the future.

 ---